E.T. the Extra-Terrestrial: 20th anniversary version

 At the premiere, John Williams conducted a live performance of the score.
 The new release grossed $68 million in total, with $35 million coming from Canada and the United States.
 The changes to it, particularly the escape scene, were criticized as political correctness.
 Peter Travers of Rolling Stone wondered "Remember those guns the feds carried?
 Thanks to the miracle of digital, they're now brandishing walkie-talkies. ...
 Is this what two decades have done to free speech?"
 Chris Hewitt of Empire wrote, "The changes are surprisingly low-key ... while ILM's CGI E.T. is used sparingly as a complement to Carlo Rambaldi's extraordinary puppet."
 South Park ridiculed many of the changes in the 2002 episode "Free Hat".

 The two-disc DVD release which followed on October 22, 2002, contained the original theatrical and 20th Anniversary extended versions of the film.
-The features on disc one included an introduction with Steven Spielberg, a 20th Anniversary premiere featurette, John Williams' performance at the 2002 premiere, and a Space Exploration game.
-Disc two included a 24-minute documentary about the 20th Anniversary edition changes, a "Reunion" featurette, a trailer, cast and filmmaker bios, production notes, and the still galleries ported from the 1996 LaserDisc set.
+The features on disc one included deleted scenes, an introduction with Spielberg, a "Reunion" featurette and a "Look Back" featurette.
+Disc two included a 24-minute documentary about the 20th Anniversary edition changes, a 20th Anniversary premiere featurette, John Williams' performance at the 2002 premiere, a Space Exploration game, a trailer, cast and filmmaker bios, production notes, and the still galleries ported from the 1996 LaserDisc set.
 The two-disc edition, as well as a three-disc collector's edition containing a "making of" book, a certificate of authenticity, a film cell, and special features that were unavailable on the two-disc edition, were placed in moratorium on December 31, 2002.
 Later, it was re-released on DVD as a single-disc re-issue in 2005, featuring only the 20th Anniversary version.